mozilla/pkipolicy/rootstore/policy.md

-All certificates that are capable of being used to issue new certificates, that are not technically constrained, and that directly or transitively chain to a certificate included in Mozilla’s root program MUST be audited in accordance with Mozilla’s Root Store Policy.
+All certificates that are capable of being used to issue new certificates, that are not technically constrained, and that directly or transitively chain to a certificate included in Mozilla’s root store MUST be audited in accordance with Mozilla’s Root Store Policy.
 If the CA operator has a currently valid audit report at the time of creation of the intermediate certificate, then the new intermediate certificate MUST appear on the CA operator's next periodic audit reports.